Vegan Iodine Guide: Requirements & Top Sources

 Unfortunately, most fruits and vegetables are poor sources of iodine because they are affected by iodine depleted soil, fertiliser use, and irrigation practices.
 This in turn influences the iodine content of animal products.

-So provided you’re consuming a range of iodine rich foods regularly, iodine supplementation generally isn’t needed for vegans.
+Provided you’re consuming a range of iodine rich foods regularly, iodine supplementation generally isn’t needed for vegans.

 The exception is for vegan or non-vegan women who are pregnant, breastfeeding or considering pregnancy, who should supplement with at least 150 mcg per day.
 Women who have thyroid disease, should consult their doctor before taking an iodine supplement.